Engin-Boot/no-oggy-in-cs-ektasaini/README.md

 In c# we cannot remove elements from a list while iterating through it.
-One possible solution is to iterate backwards and then we can call 'RemoveAt' method for removing elements.
+One possible solution is to iterate backwards and then call removeat method.